vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch17/README.md

 ![](stegsolve-combined.bmp)

-Ok, it looks nothing is hidden in the egg.
+Ok, it looks nothing is hidden in the surrounding egg.

 Then I used this awesome tool [Forensically](https://29a.ch/photo-forensics) to check if something is not hidden in the center of the picture.
 Again, I found nothing interesting.

-I was getting convinces there's nothing hidden in the picture itself.
+I was getting convinced there's really nothing hidden in the picture itself.

 ## Going deeper